Kettering pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Kettering?

-On 25 June 2026, Grass is the dominant pollen source in Kettering. cypress are also present but at lower levels. willow and hazel are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Kettering. willow, alder, ambrosia, artemisia, birch, cypress, and oak are not currently active.

 When is pollen season in Kettering?